snehabanda30/dsdfinalproject-/README.md

                 END IF;

 ```
-* If the next tate becomes ENTER_GAME, then the collision_detected resets to False.
+* If the next state becomes ENTER_GAME, then the collision_detected resets to False.
 ```
 IF nx_state = ENTER_GAME THEN
                     collision_detected <= FALSE;